dojoengine/book/docs/pages/cairo/hello-dojo.md

             let position = get!(world, player, (Position));

             // Update the world state with the new data.
             // 1.
-Set the player's remaining moves by 100.
+Set the player's remaining moves to 100.
             // 2.
 Move the player's position 10 units in both the x and y direction. set!(
                 world,